 I am exhausted every morning before my day starts because there is always a “fit” about something. and I feel horrible because I truly feel like someone can do a better job raising her than my husband and I. This is just not a good fit.
 Can you believe these things are coming out of my mouth?
 Whew, I’m losing it aren’t I?
 Help!
 Tiffany

 No, you’re not losing it, even though I’m sure you feel like it at times.
-But if there was ever a time I should for your own sake come out and say, please look at my behaviour intervention service this would be it.
+Believe it or not, I get a lot of people who contact me saying my child is out of control.
+It’s a situation that many people find themselves in and you are not alone.
+Having said that, if there was ever a time I would implore you to please look at my behaviour intervention service this would be it.
 That’s not to sell myself but it’s because you obviously need help and as much as I can try and establish what to do in a letter, my efforts will fall short as all I can do is give you an idea as to the big picture.

 Having said that, I recognize you want as much help as you can get in a letter so I will try and address what’s happening the best I can.
 First, I understand you’re simply getting desperate and there isn’t a mother on the planet that hasn’t felt those emotions at one time or another.
 Take heart, you can get through this and both her and you will come out on the other side.
 Here are some things that I’ve garnered from your letter that I think will help you out on that journey.